Ggorets0dev/delivery-accounting-system/README.md

 # DeliveryAccountingSystem
 Desktop x86 application made with WinForms (.NET Framework 4.7.2, C++/CLI).
-It is a coursework on the 2nd course, specialty "Applied Computer Science" 09.03.03, National Research University of Electronic Technology. *Made by order (freelance) of another student, the defense was conducted by him.*
+It is a coursework on the 2nd course, specialty "Applied Computer Science" 09.03.03, National Research University of Electronic Technology. **Interface language: Russian.**

+> **Note:** Made by order (freelance) of another student, the defense was conducted by him.

 > **Warning**: Available only in 32 bit mode!